 Hazing - Hazing is defined at KU under the Code of Rights and Responsibilities as:

 Engaging in hazing of another person for the purpose of initiation or admission into, affiliation with, or continuation of membership in any organization operating under the sanction of the University.
 Hazing includes, but is not limited to, any action, activity or situation which recklessly, negligently or intentionally endangers the mental or physical health, welfare or safety of a person, creates excessive fatigue, sleep deprivation, mental or physical discomfort, exposes a person to extreme embarrassment or ridicule, involves personal servitude, destroys or removes public or private property, or implicitly or explicitly interferes with the academic requirements or responsibilities of a student.
-It is presumed that hazing is a forced activity regardless of the apparent willingness of an individual to participate in the activity. both are violations of this rule.
+It is presumed that hazing is a forced activity regardless of the apparent willingness of an individual to participate in the activity.
+Apathy or acquiescence in the presence of hazing is not neutral; both are violations of this rule.

 Legal Liability of Advisors - The following is a statement from the University General Counsel concerning the liability of faculty and staff advisors of registered organizations at the University of Kansas: